G3N3SYS1/Image_Retrieval_System/README.md

 *This page also comprises of the following:*
 ```
-1. Checkboxes: Allows user to select images of the desired car plate.
+1. Checkboxes: Allows user to select images of the desired vehicle.
-2. License Plate Number: Shows user a list of license plate that had been added.
-The user may also click on these plate number to view the images.
+2. Vehicle Model: Shows user a list of vehicles that had been added.
+The user may also click on these vehicle models to view the images.
 3. Number of features: These are the number of classes that were detected by the trained .pt model in real-time during the processing of images.
 4. Storage date: Contains information on when the images were added as well as the exact timings.
-5. Search button: Allows user to search for specific car plate within the entries.
-The user may also press 'Enter' key to select the highlighted car plate number.
+5. Search button: Allows user to search for specific vehicle within the entries.
+The user may also press 'Enter' key to select the highlighted vehicle.
 ```
 ```
-6. Select all / Deselect all button: Allows user to select/ deselect all car plate images inside the entry.
+6. Select all / Deselect all button: Allows user to select/ deselect all vehicle images inside the entry.
 7. Add button: redirects user to the register page to add more images.
-8. Delete button: Deletes all selected car plates and their respective images from the entry and output folder.
+8. Delete button: Deletes all selected vehicles and their respective images from the entry and output folder.
 9. Compare button: Allows user to compare the desired vehicle against the images stored inside the output folder.
 10. Refresh button: Lets the user refresh the entry to get the most updated view.
 ```